nepur/esp2866_12E_workshop/README.md

 ##Exercise 6
 Now lets write what we read from the sensor to Firebase in a loop.

+1. Retain the setup from Exercise 5.
+2. Under /exercises in this repository, open the /sendtofb/sendtofb.ino sketch.
+3. At the top of your open sketch, set WIFI_SSID and WIFI_PASS variables to your local Wifi SSID and Password respectively
+4. If you are using Firebase as outlined in exercise 3 above, then in your open sketch set BAAS_HOST to the firebase host name that is associate with your account.
+NOTE: You should also make sure that BAAS_FINGERPRINT variable to be the Fingerprint you obtained in exercise 3.
+3. From the Arduino menu select Sketch->Upload.
+Verify that the sketch compiled with no errors.
+4. Check to see if the output in the Serial Monitor windows shows successful POST requests to firebase.
+In your firebase console you should see new values appear every couple of seconds as the program samples the distance sensor.
+5. Move your hand closer and further from the distance sensor and observe the change in values in firebase.
+There's a range limit emprically between about 1 inch and 15 inches.
+YMMV.
+6. Optional: Tune the program further to reduce the noisy readings from the distance sensor and also to address more accurate timing/distance calculations of pusle calculation if you wish - you'll have to research this.

 ##Exercise 7
 Now let's do something useful with the data we are sending up to Firebase.